fahamidur/Cuisine-Analysis/Readme.md

 **Visualizations & Features**

-* Scatter plot of cooking time vs. average rating, sized by recipe popularity.
+* Box-and-whisker plot comparing recipe preparation times across star ratings, showing medians, interquartile ranges, and outliers.
 * Bar chart showing the distribution of cooking times across recipes.
 * Treemap of top 10 countries by average rating and servings.
 * Pie chart of the top 10 cuisines by rating.